Join the conversation

 Mona:

 I loved Al Lipshitz more than I could possibly say.
 He was a real artistic guy, sensitive, a painter.
 But he was always trying to find himself.
 He'd go out every night looking for himself.
 And on the way, he found Ruth.
 Gladys.
 Rosemary.
 And Irving.
 I guess you could say we broke up because of artistic differences.
 He saw himself as alive.
-And I saw him dead.
+And I saw him dead

-Transcript
+Full Transcript

 00:00:01.000 --> 00:00:04.998